dontworryjohn/aws-bootcamp-cruddur-2023/journal/week10.md

 ## Creation of CFN Network Template

-create a file called `template.yaml` under the folder `aws/cfn/networking` this file will contain the structure of our network layer such as VPC, Internet Gateway, Route tables and 3 Subnets
+create a file called `template.yaml` under the folder `aws/cfn/networking` this file will contain the structure of our network layer such as VPC, Internet Gateway, Route tables and 6 Public/Private Subnets, route table, and the outpost.

 ```yaml
 AWSTemplateFormatVersion: 2010-09-09